siderolabs/terraform-provider-talos/docs/resources/machine.md

 - `create` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
 Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
 - `delete` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
 Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
 Setting a timeout for a Delete operation is only applicable if changes are saved into state before the destroy operation occurs.
 - `update` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
 Valid time units are "s" (seconds), "m" (minutes), "h" (hours).

+<a id="nestedatt--upgrade_policy"></a>
+### Nested Schema for `upgrade_policy`

+Required:

+- `group` (String) Group name, scoped to the Kubernetes cluster.
+All members must use identical membership and budget settings.
+- `max_unavailable` (String) Positive integer (for example 1) or percentage (for example 25%).
+Percentages round down and must permit at least one node.
+Existing NotReady, Unknown, deleting, or cordoned nodes count against the budget.
+- `node_names` (Set of String) Complete set of Kubernetes worker node names, including unchanged nodes.
+Groups must not overlap.
+Nodes must already exist.